The Triangle Scholarly Communication Institute invites you to participate in SCI 2023, its eighth year in North Carolina’s Research Triangle region.

 Please see the theme page for more information, including some ideas of questions you might address – we’re looking for a broad and diverse set of perspectives, and teams that will address both specific and general problems and opportunities.

 For 2023 TriangleSCI will return to Rizzo Center, a conference and retreat center affiliated with the University of North Carolina, after 2 years of pandemic hiatus and one year at a different venue in Durham.
 Invited participants will be provided hotel rooms in the complex, and most meals will also be there, with opportunities for excursions to local restaurants in the evenings.
 You can read more about how the program works and what the days are like in our FAQ.

-To participate, form a team of 4 to 6 people, and submit a proposal along the lines of what’s described in our RFP (submission deadline is April 10, 2017).
-If your proposal is selected, the Institute will cover costs for your team to attend.
+To participate, form a team of 4 to 6 people, and submit a proposal along the lines of what’s described in the Request for Proposals (RFP).
+Proposals are due by the end of the day on April 27, 2023.

-Thanks as always to the Andrew W. Mellon Foundation for continuing to provide funding for the Triangle SCI and making all of this possible!
+Thanks as always to the Mellon Foundation for continuing to provide funding for the Triangle SCI and making all of this possible!